-The opening two verses of the Hebrew Bible contain an astonishing triple signature of the Lord.
+The opening two verses of the Hebrew Bible contain a triple signature of the Lord.

-As can readily be seen, the standard values of the name 'Jesus Christ' in English, Greek and Hebrew are all found in a tight cluster within the first two verses - the first twelve words in fact!
+As can readily be seen, the standard values of the name 'Jesus Christ' in English, Greek and Hebrew are all found in a tight cluster within the first twelve words.
 There are 4095 possible word combinations in the first twelve words, so we could expect some or all of these numbers to be present.
 However, they have features that suggest something other than chance at work.

-Both name (Ihsous) and title (Christos) in Greek are encoded, in the correct order and with no overlap between the numbers.
-The ratio of 888 (Ihsous) to 1480 (Christos) is 3 to 5, which is reflected in the number of numerical elements summing to these two values.
+1. The standard values of both name (888 = Ihsous) and title (1480 = Christos) in Greek are found, in the correct order and with no overlap between the numbers.
+The ratio of 888 (Ihsous) to 1480 (Christos) is 3 to 5, which is reflected in the numbers of words summing to these two values.

 These subsidiary encodings are not merely ornaments around the main encodings, they help to validate them and simultaneously reveal the touch of an artist of extraordinary virtuosity.

 If we calculate the standard values of Genesis 1.1 (MT) and John 1.1 (TR), we obtain 2701 and 3627.
 These sum to 6328, which is another G-triangle, the 112th (YHVH Elohim/The Lord God).
 Triangle 6328, dubbed the Greater Creation Triangle, can be cut into segments that represent the three members of the Trinity in Hebrew and Greek.